Sustainable Success Stories: VTTI

 JV: We have previously talked about how Amrop could help you develop your leadership team – Leadership Advisory services and the new concept of the Digital Academy.
 Where do you see the added value from our side to your own leadership team?

-Also, for our organization such a course needs to be practical.
-For example, I talked this week to the leadership team about strategic agility, but quickly realized that explaining what it really means – that when something happens in the outside world and you have to act quickly, and technology can help you with that – will work much better.
-So you really have to translate those concepts which are well known in our digital community, and we have a long way to go, but that’s also what I like about it.
+Also, for our organization such a digital course needs to be practical.
+Let me give you an example, I talked this week to the leadership team about strategic agility, but quickly realized that explaining what it really means – that when something happens in the outside world and you have to act quickly, and technology can help you with that – will work much better, is very hard for leadership to grasp.
+So you really have to translate those concepts which are well known in our digital community, into practical example and solutions.
+We have still a long way to go, but that’s also what I like about this challenge and the concept of a Digital academy, something which we need.

 JV: That’s a challenge – to really own that space of innovation.
 But that’s part of your digital role – to have a wider effect on the whole leadership team, to urge them to think about innovation from a digital perspective too.
 Are you also looking at developing your own core team in this direction?

 JV: Are you perhaps also planning to assess your team?
-In order to develop further it’s good to get a clear picture of how things are now, and not everyone is assessed in the hiring process.
-And then afterwards it could be possible, in order to develop your team further, to create a bespoke program, which is neither too heavy, nor too expensive, with development and learning capabilities integrated in it.
+In order to develop further, it’s good to get a clear picture of how things are now.
+Many have not been properly assessed before or during their last hiring or promotion process.
+A strategy could be to strengthen your team further in creating a bespoke program, which is neither too heavy, nor too expensive, time consuming and has development and learning capabilities integrated in it.

 JV: So, timing here is important.
 Is there anything that I should have asked you about but didn’t?